JosephPrichard/HttpRouter/README.md

 ### Subrouters

 Lastly, we can create subroutes which contain their own middlewares and prefixes.
-All routes in a subrouter will inherit the middleware and prefixes of their parent router.
-Subrouters can have their own subrouters.
 ```go
 sr := r.Prefix("/subroute").SubRouter()
 sr.Use(func(next http.Handler) http.Handler {